Abdullah-Waqet/-Data-Engineering-Capstone-Project/README.md

 # Data Engineering Capstone Project

 ## Project Summary

+The purpose of this project is to demonstrate various skills associated with data engineering projects.
+The objective of this project was to create an ETL pipeline for I94 immigration, global land temperatures and US demographics datasets to form an analytics database on immigration events.

 ## Tools and technologies for the project.
 ## Scope the Projec
 ## Data Model